 Feeling like you’re walking on eggshells with your partner?

 Are you wondering who you’re living with?
 A person that shows off their charm in public but becomes a jealous, controlling partner behind closed doors.
+Read on for sage advice, then consider a couples therapist.

 Ask yourself these 5 questions about your relationship: